mmcgov/mmg_data_science_handbook/mmg_datascience_notebook.md

 <img src="media/vbox_10.png">

 ## Setup PATH variable correctly<br>
-__PATH__: A list of directories that the system will check when looking for commands.
+__PATH__: A list of directories that the system will check when looking for binary files and executables for packages.
 When a user types in a command, the system will check directories in this order for the executable.<br>
 https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-a-linux-vps<br>

 Vim environment file in etc folder and check if contents same as below<br>